NCSITE Awards For 2014:

 Awarded to a Member or Affiliate, under the age of 35 years, who, over their young professional career, has contributed to the advancement of the transportation profession and the North Carolina Section of the Institute of Transportation Engineers.
 Recipients should exhibit such personal traits as integrity, honesty, professionalism and leadership.
 Individual professional accomplishments such as transportation innovations, technical research, paper writing, and NCSITE organizational work, including meeting participation and committee work, can be considered.

-Congratulations to Meredith Van Duyn, PE of Kimley-Horn for receiving the 2012 NCSITE Young Professional Award!
+Congratulations to Sarah Wicklund, PE of WSP for receiving the 2014 NCSITE Young Professional Award.

 Past Award Winners